madebymak/knowledge-resource/Misc/eslint-notes.md

 ## Setup Eslint
 - setup package.json if needed with `npm init`
 - install to eslint to local folder with `npm install eslint --save-dev`
-- setup eslint file with `npxeslint --init`
+- setup eslint file with `npx eslint --init`
 - use airbnb style and set format to be JSON

 <br>